kaist-cp/cs431/homework/doc/list_set.md

 **Implement a concurrent set data structure with sorted singly linked list using fine-grained lock-coupling.**

 Suppose you want a set data structure that supports concurrent operations.
-The simplest possible approach would be taking a non-concurrent set implementation and protect it with a global lock.
+The simplest possible approach would be taking a non-concurrent set implementation and protecting it with a global lock.
 However, this is not a great idea if the set is accessed frequently because a thread's operation blocks all the other threads' operations.

-In this homework, we aim to implement the set using a linked list that uses fine-grained locks in order to allow multiple threads to operate on the set.
+In this homework, we aim to implement the set using a linked list that uses fine-grained locks to allow multiple threads to operate on the set.
-In this data structure, each node of the list has its own lock, and the operations traverse the list while acquiring the lock of the next node and releasing the lock of previous node.
+In this data structure, each node of the list has its lock, and the operations traverse the list while acquiring the lock of the next node and releasing the lock of the previous node.
 Although a thread holding a node lock may still block another thread that wants to acquire that lock, it allows operations to run more concurrently than using a global lock.